top of page

 Imagine…

 It’s a beautiful morning.
 You’re going to work.
 Soon you’ll be running in that 9 to 5 corporate hamster wheel again.
-Well, so what.
+Well, so what?
 Exercise gives you endorphins.
 The weather is too good to be depressed.
 But wait!
 “Why don’t I treat myself?”
 You mumble.
 There’s no rush to get to those spreadsheets.
-Your favorite coffee place is just around a corner…
+Your favourite coffee place is just around the corner…

 You arrive at your destination.
 Coffee scent lies lazily on your nose.
 But there’s a little problem.
 Or ten little problems to be exact. „Oh no,“ you moan.
 A queue of 10 people is standing in front of you.
-All wanting to treat themselves.
-“Goddamn coffee sucking leeches!
+All want to treat themselves.
+“Goddamn coffee-sucking leeches!
 You swear while peaking at people.
 You don’t want to stumble upon somebody you know from work.
 You’re in no mood for a small talk.

 It’s safe.
 Nobody’s here.
 Not even that annoying little Maggie.
 The accountant who loves to shove photos of her dog in your face.
-Only people in suits, jackets, hoodies and one wacko in a yellow coveralls and a cylinder.
+Only people in suits, jackets, hoodies, and one wacko in yellow coveralls and a cylinder.

 When you get home that night, you’re happy.
 Another fruitful day.
 You take a shower and get straight to bed.
 You close your eyes.
 Now, what are you dreaming about?